 - When trying to lease an apartment, a landlord may ask insurance from you

-On the other hand, in order to be able to avail an insurance, one must know the following:
+On the other hand, in order to be eligible for insurance, one must know the following:

 - Limits and type of coverage is within the range $1m-$3m